FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Experimental Setup

 \section{Experimental Setup}

-\subsubsection{Experimentation Infrastructure}
+\subsection{Experimentation Infrastructure}

-For all experiments, we used PyTorch \citesup{pytorch} with Adam optimizer \citesup{adam}, and a PyTorch StepLR scheduler which decayed the learning rate by a factor of 0.1 every 100 epochs.
-The audio and image experiments were performed on a Nvidia GTX 1080 Ti graphical processing unit (GPU) with 11GB memory and 32GB of system memory.
-3D shape fitting and neural radiance fields experiments were performed on a Nvidia H200 GPU with 80GB memory and 256GB of system memory.
+For all experiments, we used PyTorch \cite{paszke2019pytorch} with the Adam optimizer \cite{zhang2018improved} and a StepLR scheduler that decayed the learning rate by a factor of 0.1 every 100 epochs.
+All experiments were conducted on an NVIDIA H200 (80GB VRAM, 256GB RAM).

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-We used mean square error (MSE) to evaluate the predictive performance, which is expressed as:
+We used mean square error (MSE) as the training loss function and to evaluate reconstruction performance for audio fitting:

-where $x_{i}$ is the actual observation, $\hat{x}_{i}$ is the predicted value, and $N$ is the number of test points.
+where $x_{i}$ is the ground-truth value, $\hat{x}_{i}$ is the predicted value, and $N$ is the number of samples.

-For images, we also used the Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index (SSIM).
-PSNR is a common metric to measure reconstruction quality.
-It is expressed in decibels (dB), and a higher value indicates a better fit.
-PSNR is defined as:
+For image reconstruction, we report the Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index (SSIM).
+PSNR measures reconstruction quality in decibels (dB), where higher values indicate better fidelity:

-where $MAX_I$ is the maximum possible pixel value of the image (e.g., 255 for 8-bit images).

-SSIM is a crucial metric that evaluates the similarity between two images on the basis of luminance, contrast, and structure.
-The index ranges from -1 to 1, with 1 indicating perfect similarity.
-SSIM is defined as:
+where $MAX_I$ is the maximum possible pixel value (255 for 8-bit images).
+SSIM evaluates perceptual similarity between two images based on luminance, contrast, and structure, ranging from $-1$ to $1$, with $1$ indicating perfect similarity: